philspins/xanaxbetter/README.md

 Usage
 -----

-    usage: xanaxbetter [-h] [-s] [--config CONFIG] [--cache CACHE] [release_urls [release_urls ...]]
+    usage: xanaxbetter [-h] [-s] [-j THREADS] [--config CONFIG] [--cache CACHE] [-U] [-E] [--version]
+                       [release_urls [release_urls ...]]

     positional arguments:
-      release_urls     the URL where the release is located
+      release_urls          the URL where the release is located (default: None)

     optional arguments:
-      -h, --help       show this help message and exit -s, --single     only add one format per release (useful for getting unique groups)
+      -h, --help            show this help message and exit -s, --single          only add one format per release (useful for getting unique groups) (default: False)
+      -j THREADS, --threads THREADS
-      --config CONFIG  the location of the configuration file (default:
+                            number of threads to use when transcoding (default: 3) --config CONFIG       the location of the configuration file (default:
-                       ~/.xanaxbetter/config)
+                            /Users/mpeveler/.xanaxbetter/config)
-      --cache CACHE    the location of the cache (default: ~/.xanaxbetter/cache)
+      --cache CACHE         the location of the cache (default:
+                            /Users/mpeveler/.xanaxbetter/cache)
+      -U, --no-upload       don't upload new torrents (in case you want to do it manually) (default: False)
+      -E, --no-24bit-edit   don't try to edit 24-bit torrents mistakenly labeled as 16-bit (default: False)
+      --version             show program's version number and exit

 Examples
 --------